The Impact of Cannabis Legislation on Canadian Youth

 A cannabis store in British Columbia, Canada, promoting their products.
 “Cannabis Store” by Knightbefore_99 is licensed under CC BY 2.0

 Prior to legalisation, cannabis usage was prominent in Canada.
 Since legalisation, data shows that the general public’s use of cannabis has increased, as the decrease in stigmatisation and heightened availability encourage consumption.
-In 2023, 43% of youth reported that they had used cannabis once or more in the past year, an increase from 36% in 2018.
+In 2023, 43 per cent of youth reported that they had used cannabis once or more in the past year, an increase from 36 per cent in 2018.
 However, statistics show that the age that teenagers first use cannabis has remained largely unchanged, increasing from 14.2 to 14.3 from before the Act’s passage compared to after it.
-Moreover, after the Act passed, the number of students who have said that obtaining cannabis would be “very or fairly difficult” decreased from 46% to 42% from 2016 to 2017.
-The same study reported that students who said obtaining cannabis is “fairly easy” only increased by 1%.
+Moreover, after the Act passed, the number of students who have said that obtaining cannabis would be “very or fairly difficult” decreased from 46 per cent to 42 per cent from 2016 to 2017.
+The same study reported that students who said obtaining cannabis is “fairly easy” only increased by 1 per cent.
 Data regarding underage consumption is limited, and any existing statistics must be examined with the knowledge that given its illegality for minors, polling about cannabis usage may not be entirely accurate.
 However, assuming these statistics are capable of indicating general trends, they clearly show that usage of cannabis has increased since the Act passed and cannabis has only become more accessible to youth; a clear failure in the initial goal of the Act.

 Arguably more significant than the increase in youth cannabis usage, however, is the data that the amount of cannabis consumed from legal sources has increased.
-In 2023, the CCS reported that of underage cannabis users, 41% get their cannabis from “legal purchases” and 43% from “social sources.”
-Only 1% of respondents said they obtained cannabis from illegal sources.
+In 2023, the CCS reported that of underage cannabis users, 41 per cent get their cannabis from “legal purchases” and 43 per cent from “social sources.”
+Only 1 per cent of respondents said they obtained cannabis from illegal sources.
 This should be seen as an accomplishment: the increase of legal, safe sources of cannabis has ensured that youth are better protected from the illegal drug supply chains and less at risk of consuming cannabis laced with other dangerous substances.

 A Canadian flag that replaces the maple leaf with a cannabis leaf.
 “Untitled” by Sydney Perelmutter is licensed under CC BY 2.0.